 The risk of these conditions rises significantly when temperatures drop below 32 degrees Fahrenheit.
 Signs of hypothermia include slow pulse, shallow breathing, collapse or unconsciousness.
 Frostbite affects poorly insulated body parts like ears and paws.
 It’s always a good idea to monitor the temperature in your home, or wherever your pet is when you are away.
 And if you notice any symptoms of frostbite or hypothermia after your pet has been outdoors, contact your vet immediately.

 If you’re going to take your dog to the dog park to run freely, it’s best to stick to enclosed parks during the winter.
 The death rate of pets and the number of pets that go missing increases during winter, possibly because dogs can lose scent in the snow or ice, making it more difficult to find their way back to you if you get separated.

 Avoid roads and sidewalks where you know salt has been used to melt ice.
 As mentioned earlier, it’s always a good idea to wipe your pet’s paws off after being outdoors, because you can never be certain what chemicals may have been used where.
 Salt can cause stomach upset when your pet licks its paws.
 And some of the chemicals used in salts, de-icers — and especially anti-freeze that may have leaked from a car onto an outdoor surface — can be fatal to your pet if ingested.

-Don’t leave your pet in the car
+Don’t leave your pet alone in-home/car/RV

 Follow these tips and take care of your furry friends this winter.
 Make them feel comfortable as you do!